-On December 10, 2022, Skillsoft entered into a distribution and resale agreement with a company that is majority-owned by our largest shareholder and its affiliates.
-On February 18, 2022, SumTotal (now divested) entered into a reseller agreement with a portfolio company of our largest shareholder that also has a common board member.
-No consideration was due to either party for the fiscal year ended January 31, 2022 and the six months ended July 31, 2022.
+On December 10, 2021, Skillsoft entered into a distribution and resale agreement with a company that is majority-owned by our largest shareholder and its affiliates.
+On February 18, 2022, SumTotal (now divested) entered into a reseller agreement with a portfolio company of our largest shareholder that also had a common board member.
+No consideration was due to either party for the fiscal year ended January 31, 2022 and the nine months ended October 31, 2022.

-The Company also entered into an agreement for a technical partnership with a portfolio company of our largest shareholder that also has a common board member that includes a collaboration for an interface between Percipio and its products.
+The Company also entered into an agreement for a technical partnership with a portfolio company of our largest shareholder that also had a common board member that includes a collaboration for an interface between Percipio and its products.
 Neither party is due any consideration under this agreement.